sansajn/ogre-linux-starter/readme.md

 ## 1. setup

 Normally the easiest way to start with *OGRE* is from official package (`libogre-1.12-dev`), but I've found that it is broken in *Ubuntu 20.04 LTS* (user input is not working at all).
-Luckilly for us the solution is dead simple.
+Luckily for us the solution is dead simple.
 We are going to build the library by are own!

 - install dependencies with